JonnyAlpha/Barum_Jam/README.md

 # Barum_Jam
-Repository to host code for PiWars 2021
+Created as repository to host, share and test code for tyhe Barum Pi Jam PiWars 2021 entry (if we get in :-) )